kimyoonduk/movie_character_analyzer/README.md

 		- train a Deep Convolutional Neural network to recognize and measure 128 measurements on each face
 			1. Use 3 images at a time for training, 2 of the same known person and 1 of a different person
 			3. The neural network will do machine-learning things to make sure the measurements it generates for image 1 and image 2 of the same person are closer, while the measurements between the known person and the different person are slightly further apart
-		- Now the trained neural network can produce almost identical numbers for the 128 measurement when looking at different pictures of the same person
+		- now the trained neural network can produce almost identical numbers for the 128 measurement when looking at different pictures of the same person
-		- By comparing the similarity of two encodings, we can determine if we know the person who appears in the image
+		- by comparing the similarity of two encodings, we can determine if we know the person who appears in the image

-# run our demo! (demo.py)
+# Run our demo! (demo.py)
-- run this to get shortened and preconfigured version of our product from start to finish
+- Run this to get shortened and preconfigured version of our product from start to finish
-- run in command line with no extra arguments
+- Run in command line with no extra arguments
-- it defaults to just using the still-frames.
+- It defaults to just using the still-frames.
 If you want to perform the video extraction as well uncomment line 19
 	- video extraction can take a while
-- these are the dependencies:
+- These are the dependencies:
 	- Python3
 	- OpenCV
 	- Dlib